-The IAEA publication NSS 17-T Rev. 1 [8] provides for an example implementation for a nuclear power plant (NPP) that includes a graded set of five security levels.
-The five levels (with a sixth undefined level being external

-2 e.g., a function may be assigned to two independent, diverse, shutdown systems.
+The IAEA publication NSS 17-T Rev. 1 [8] provides for an example implementation for an NPP that includes a graded set of five security levels.
+The five levels (with a six undefined level being external to the facility) are e.g., a function may be assigned to two independent, diverse, shutdown systems.

-3 e.g., a human-machine interface.
+e.g., a human-machine interface.
 Ideally from a security perspective, a single system performs a single facility function, but designers may assign more than one facility function to a system if deemed necessary to support human, operational, or safety performance.

-4 Ideally from a security perspective, each facility function would be defined to be performed by a single system which is within a single zone and therefore assigned a single level, but designers may deviate from the ideal due to other considerations, e.g., fire protection or physical protection systems that span the entire (or a significant portion of the) facility and therefore may pass through physical areas that contain zones assigned to different levels.
+Ideally from a security perspective, each facility function would be defined to be performed by a single system which is within a single zone and therefore assigned a single level, but designers may deviate from the ideal due to other considerations, e.g., fire protection or physical protection systems that span the entire (or a significant portion of the) facility and therefore may pass through physical areas that contain zones assigned to different levels.

-to the facility) are reflective of the different categories of functions (based on significance) needed for the safe and secure operation of NPPs and leverages the graded categorization of safety functions (e.g., IEC 61513 [9]).
-These categories are based upon the potential consequence associated with the loss or improper execution of the facility function.
+reflective of the different categories of functions (based on significance) needed for the safe and secure operation of NPPs and leverages the graded categorization of safety functions (e.g., IEC 61513 [9]).
+These categories are based upon the potential consequence associated with the loss or maloperation of the facility function.